ultimate271/notes/martin/storm02Jaime01.md

 lady," he called out, "if you’ll strike off these chains, I’ll spell you at those oars."

+### Brienne, the wench who is rowing, and Jaime share words
 She scowled again, her face all horse teeth and glowering suspicion.
 "You’ll wear your chains, Kingslayer."